How to Set Up & Pay Payroll Tax Payments in QuickBooks

 Another useful setting QuickBooks Payroll implements is setting your tax rates to the default percentages based on the most current information released by federal and state tax agencies.
 This saves you from having to figure out the current tax rates you need.
 It also includes applicable deposit schedules.

-To input information on this screen, you will need to have the birth date and hire date for each employee handy.
+To input information on this screen, you will need to have the birth date and hire date of each employee on hand.
 You should be able to obtain this information from the I-9 form or other new hire paperwork completed by employees.
-You can also review the W4 info that was entered when you set up your employees.
-Just click on the “W4 info” link as indicated in the above screenshot.

-Below is a screenshot along with a brief explanation of the information that is required for federal taxes.
+Below is a screenshot, along with a brief explanation of the required information for federal taxes.

-While you can run payroll without a federal tax id #, you cannot submit your payroll tax payments to the IRS without one; having this number ensures that your business will receive credit for all tax payments made.
+a.
+While you can run payroll without a federal tax id #, you cannot submit your payroll tax payments to the IRS without one.
+Having this number ensures that your business will receive credit for all tax payments made.

 - Federal Tax Payments: From the dropdown, select how often you are required to pay federal payroll taxes.
-The options here are semi-weekly, monthly or quarterly.
-If you’re not sure how often you should file, check out our Form 941 guide or contact the IRS.
+The options here are semiweekly, monthly, or quarterly.
+If you’re unsure how often you should file, check out our Form 941 guide or contact the IRS.

-Below is a screenshot along with a brief explanation of the information that is required for state taxes, if applicable.
-The layout will vary depending on the state in which you do business and your employees reside, so skip the sections below that don’t apply to you.
+Below is a screenshot, along with a brief explanation of the required information for state taxes, if applicable.
+The layout will vary depending on the state where you do business and your employees reside, so skip the sections below that don’t apply to you.

-If you are lucky enough to live in one of the seven states without a state income tax (AK, FL, NV, SD, TX, WA, and WY) then you will not see an option to enter your state withholding account number option on the setup screen; you will likely, however, need to answer a question about your state unemployment insurance rate.
+If you are lucky enough to live in one of the nine states without a state income tax (AK, FL, NH, NV, SD, TN, TX, WA, and WY), then you will not see an option to enter your state withholding account number option on the setup screen; however, you will likely need to answer a question about your state unemployment insurance rate.

 - Administrative Assessment Rate: This fee is unique to Georgia.
 The rate is 0.06% for all employers with an unemployment rate between the range of 0.04% and 8.1% The administrative assessment rate is 0% if your unemployment rate is equal to the minimum or maximum rate of 0.04% or 8.1%.

 All QuickBooks Payroll plans come with e-file and e-pay.
 When you e-pay and e-file, you receive a confirmation that your tax forms or payments have been submitted immediately after you have made them.
-If for some reason there was an issue with the receipt, you will have a confirmation with a date and time stamp to prove that you filed and paid on time.
+If, for some reason, there was an issue with the receipt, then you will have a confirmation with a date and time stamp to prove that you filed and paid on time.

 To e-file and e-pay your taxes, you’ll need to provide bank information for the account you want to use for payroll tax payments.
-Click the green button that shows “Let’s go” beside “Connect Your Bank” to get started
+Click the button that indicates “Start” beside “Connect Your Bank” to get started.

 You’ll get the opportunity to review the business and principal officer information you entered earlier in the setup process.
-Click the plus sign in front of “Add new bank account” to enter your business checking account details.
+When you’re ready to add your bank account details, click “Review” beside “Bank account,” and then click the plus sign in front of “Add new bank account” to enter your business checking account details.

 You’ll see a screen that lists different banking institutions.
 If you don’t see yours listed, enter it in the search box, where “Bank of America” is shown below.
 Then, select the corresponding result.